Skip to Main Content

 High School

 Costume designers need at least a high school education.
 It is helpful to take classes in art, family and consumer science, and theater and to participate in drama clubs or community theater.
 English, literature, and history classes will help you learn how to analyze a play and research the clothing and manner of various historical periods.
 Marketing and business-related classes will also be helpful, as most costume designers work as freelancers.
-Familiarity with computers is useful, as many designers work with computer-aided design (CAD) programs.
+Familiarity with computers is useful, as many designers work with computer-aided design (CAD) programs and use graphics editing software.

 Related Professions